 – Valley Crossing and Left Bank, condo complexes along the Carrabassett River and next to Tufulio’s Restaurant & Bar

 – Behind the Carrabassett Valley Town Park (which includes a playground, outdoor swimming pool and tennis courts) is charming neighborhood of A-frames and log cabins along Poplar Stream Road, Huston Brook Road, Little Michael Brook Road and others off the Carriage Road

 – Spring Farm and Settler’s Lots, two rustic neighborhoods just south of Valley Crossing off Route 27

 The Sugarloaf Express ski season shuttle transports riders from Farmington to the Sugarloaf Base Area, with stops in New Vineyard and Kingfield.

 Just north of the mountain you’ll find the unorganized territory of Wyman, a small but mighty region with the Appalachian Trail trailhead and parking area and access to the famed Bigelow Mountain Preserve.
 A new mountain biking trail network is being built in Wyman, bringing more year-round recreation to the area.
 Past Wyman, you’ll drive in rapid succession through Coplin Plantation, Stratton and Eustis, towns that all overlap Route 27.

-Here you’ll discover the causeway over the scenic Flagtaff Lake and boat launch, part of the Northern Forest Canoe Trail, and the family friendly 9-hole golf course Moose Meadows.
-Sugarloaf offers kayak and canoe rentals in the summer, and Pines Market in Eustis (next to the stunning Cathedral Pines Campground) also has extensive boat rentals.
+Here you’ll discover the causeway over the scenic Flagstaff Lake and boat launch, part of the Northern Forest Canoe Trail, and the family friendly 9-hole golf course Moose Meadows.
+Pines Market in Eustis (next to the stunning Cathedral Pines Campground) has extensive boat rentals.

 Properties Off Mountain